triton-inference-server/python_backend/README.md

       # `pb_utils.InferenceRequest` supports request_id, correlation_id,
       # model version, timeout and preferred_memory in addition to the
       # arguments described above.
+      # Note: Starting from the 24.03 release, the `correlation_id` parameter
+      # supports both string and unsigned integer values.
       # These arguments are optional.
 An example containing all the arguments:
       # inference_request = pb_utils.InferenceRequest(model_name='model_name',
       #   requested_output_names=['REQUESTED_OUTPUT_1', 'REQUESTED_OUTPUT_2'],